ldkhanh/Stream-Starts-Per-Second/README.md

 ```
 Ps: Due to connection to Confluent Cluster, initialize take 1-2mins ( I will check the reason slow init)

-B. scalability
+B. Scalability

  Questions: If all events could not be processed on a single processor, or a single machine?

 In Order to Scale out the system to consumer from multipe source : Server Sent Event
 Run Producer in multiple Machine:
-The source will consume from Server Sent Event writen by rxJavaand sent to kafka cluster with specific kafka topic 'ssps_stat' or can change in configFile.
+The source will consume from Server Sent Event writen by rxJava and sent to kafka cluster with specific kafka topic 'ssps_stat' or can change in configFile.

 ```
 java -cp target/Stream-Starts-Per-Second-1.0-SNAPSHOT-jar-dependencies.jar com.kal.ssps.SSPSProducer </path/to/file/kafkaconfig>